 Even the chef salad shuffled its lettuce and rolled its cherry tomatoes.

 Ya see, kid, the salami jabbered on, it’s all relative.
 Ya just gotta make a decision.
 Once and for all.
 Does youse wanna be ham and cheese?
 Does youse wanna add lettuce, pickle, and tomato?
 Does youse want a little Dijon?
-The choices is endless.
-Once ya slap down the first slice, you’re in bidness.
+The choices are endless.
+Once ya slap down the first slice, you’re in business.

-The salami belched up more garlic and moved the gherkin that hung from his crusts form one side to the other.
+The salami belched up more garlic and moved the gerkin that hung from his crusts from one side to the other.

-Ehhh, cool it ya’s hot dog, the salami sneered.
-Whatta chump.
+Ehhh, that hot dog, the salami sneered.
+Whatta champ.
 That guy’s got sausage for brains.
-Ignore the bastard, kid.
-But take it from me, you’re gonna get gobbled up anyway.
+Ignore the bastard.
+But take it from me, kid, you’re gonna get gobbled up anyway.
 Ya might as well get swallowed in style.
-Come on, give youseselfs a break.
+Come on, give youse a break.

 It’s to show all the meats ya’s gots, the salami explained.
-Put ya’s best slice fawward.
-Hey, really glad youse decided to put up the mustard, kid.
-Before ya’s know, somebody will come along and find youse to be very so bon appetit.
+Really glad you decided to sign up, kid.
+Before ya know, somebody will come along and find youse to be very filling.

-It wasn’t ten minutes before the salami was gone.
-He stubbed out his gherkin and waved goodbye to Patterson with a leaf of romaine.
-Several ham and Swiss on rye sitting neat and trim next to Patterson were pulled up and out and the remaining sandwiches quickly rearranged.
-The hot dog went next, guffawing mustard, relish and shredded cheese as it was stuffed with onion and relish, heated in the microwave and wrapped in foil.
+It wasn’t twenty minutes before the salami was gone.
+He stubbed out his gherkin and waved goodbye to Patterson with his romaine.
+Several ham and Swiss on rye waiting next to Patterson were pulled up and out and the remaining sandwiches quickly rearranged.
+The hot dog went next, guffawing mustard and relish and crumbs as it was stuck into the microwave and then wrapped in foil.

-As he watched the hot dog being dropped into a sack with a bag of chips, a cookie and some napkins, Patterson felt the sensation of rising rapidly upward, rolling in wax coated paper and tumbling down into a brown bag, head over the four-inch heel of his bad foot.
-He felt calm as he descended, calm as he was lifted out of the bag and unwrapped.
+As he watched the hot dog being dropped into a sack with a bag of chips, a cookie and some napkins, Patterson felt the sensation of rising quickly upward, being wrapped in wax coated paper and tumbling down into a brown bag.
+He appeared calm as his journey continued, calm as he was lifted out of the bag and unwrapped.
 Everything was quiet now.
 The noise was gone, stopped in midair with a click.
-He remained calm as he stared ahead into the wide chasm that opened red and black and orange in turns like a ferocious sunset, calm as he began to slide down the smooth passage, calm as he heard the echo, the slurps and gurgles, the clatter and crunch! crunch! crunch! of rows and rows of advancing teeth….
+He remained calm as he stared ahead into the wide chasm that opened red and black in turns like a ferocious sunset, calm as he began to slide down the smooth passage, calm as he heard the echo, the slurps and gurgles, the chunka, chunka, chunka of rows and rows of advancing teeth….

 * * *

-Bare breasted female tourists and middle aged men with swollen bellies and undersized Speedos glanced sideways in their somnolence as the ocean spewed up an unshapely, boyish looking man in a purplish striped swimsuit and tumbled him in a ball onto the Caribbean beach.
-He sat stupefied, rubbing the salt from his eyes, and then mushed his way toward his towel, spreading it out meticulously before he sat down.
-He reached into a worn leather pouch, pulled out his thick eyeglasses, cleaned them on the edge of the towel and put them on.
+Bare breasted female tourists and middle-aged men with swollen bellies and undersized swimsuits glanced sideways in their somnolence as the ocean spewed up an unshapely boyish looking man in a purplish striped swimsuit and tumbled him in a ball onto the Caribbean beach.
+Patterson sat stupefied, rubbing the salt from his eyes and then mushed his way back toward his towel, spreading it out meticulously before he sat down.
+He reached into a worn leather pouch, pulled out his eyeglasses, cleaned them on the edge of the towel and put them on.
 He looked backward at the tall luxury hotel where he may have spent the night and then to the ocean which transfixed him.
 He didn’t know what he would do the rest of the day or even tomorrow.
 He didn’t know much of anything.
 Only that the sun and the breeze felt good on his tender, slightly burned skin.
-He turned his twisted calloused foot in the warm sand, covered it with a mound and enjoyed the healing powers of its heated grains.
-He eyed the lithe young women barefooting through the sand in twos and threes with their colorful drinks and eyed with envy the every present equally young men adorned with muscle, tan and knowing smirks.
-He didn’t know how he was going to do it or how long it was going to take him but he felt confident that one day he would be like one of them, that his foot would be fine, that his ears would be of normal size and that his skin would be as pure and smooth and sun blessed as the skin they wore, that he would lay beside a yawning, stretching, smiling, adoring horny woman who would laugh at everything he said.
-The waiters on the beach would bring them cold beers and grilled Reuben’s for lunch and they would nap afterwards in the sweet air to the sounds of the ocean rolling in, rolling out.
+It was a fine amnesia.